PikaDude/SexFM-Client/README.md

-# SexFM UNOFFICIAL Client
+# SexFM UNOFFICIAL Player

-This is an UNOFFICIAL SexFM Desktop Client.
+This is an UNOFFICIAL SexFM Desktop Player.
 Find the official SexFM website at [sexfm.live](https://sexfm.live).

 This app borrows some styles and assets from the real website, I hope that's okay.
 If it isn't let me know.